-Thus, we should always put on our strategic hats and ask: is this piece of content doing enough to push my reader to the next step in the funnel?
+Thus, we should always put on our strategic hats and ask ourselves: Is this piece of content doing enough to push my reader to the next step in the funnel?

-This may only be for the CTA itself.
-But if you’re putting a landing page through the lens, these techniques may be needed throughout the entire copy.
+This checklist may only be relevant for the CTA itself.
+But if you’re looking at a landing page through the lens, you may need to apply these techniques throughout the entire copy.
 Use your judgement.

 - Have you woven in persuasive copy subtly, so that you don’t sound like a car salesman?
 Get the balance right.
 Natural is always best.
-Don’t be a cheese-fest.
+Don’t make it a cheese-fest.

 - Does the content or page have a solid traffic-driving strategy in place?
-Here are 7 content promotion tactics to whet your appetite.
+Here are seven content promotion tactics to whet your appetite.

 THE CONTEXT LENS